lanl/dsi/docs/readers_writers.rst

 ------------

 Note for users:
-   - DSI `runTable` is only included in File Writers if data was previously ingested into a backend in a Core.Terminal workflow where `runTable` was set to True.
+   - DSI's `runTable` is only included in File Writers if data was previously ingested into a backend in a Core.Terminal workflow where `runTable` was set to True.

-     In :ref:`example4_label`, `runTable` is included in a generated ER Diagram since it uses ingested data from :ref:`example2_label` where `runTable` = True
+      - Ex: in :ref:`example4_label`, `runTable` is included in a generated ER Diagram since it uses ingested data from :ref:`example2_label` where `runTable` = True

 .. automodule:: dsi.plugins.file_writer
    :members: